M66B/XPrivacyLua/DEFINE.md

 	local context = param:getApplicationContext()
 ```

+You can hook into a constructor by omitting the method name.

 You can also modify field values in an *after* function by prefixing the method name with a # character, for example:

 ```JSON